dubrowin/Immich-backed-by-S3/README.md

   - ```sudo systemctl enable mount-s3```

 ***TODO*** mount-s3 is still starting after the docker containers.
 Therefore, on reboot, I need to stop the docker containers, run the mount-s3, and then restart the docker containers.
 Need to dive more into the systemd startup order.
+***Update*** The latest version of my ```mount-s3``` includes a stop of the docker containers before the S3 mounts and then a start of the docker containers after the S3 mounts.
+This isn't pretty, but it's working.

 ### Deploy Immich